nazmulnabil/Fake_Store_flutter/README.md

 State Management System -> Bloc[Business logic component ...

-This is a flutter application where products are fetched from fakestoreapi.com.
+This is a flutter application where products are fetched from fakestoreapi.com API.

 In the app the clean architecture is maintained...So there is  seperation of concerns.
 The app is mainly architected into three layers..